Tumor necrosis factor receptor 2: Cancer

 Targeting of TNFR2 in tumor cells is associated with increased tumor cell death and decreased progression of tumor cell growth.

 Increased expression of TNFR2 is found in breast cancer, cervical cancer, colon cancer, and renal cancer.
 A link between the expression of TNFR2 in tumor cells and late-stage cancer has been discovered.
+Soluble TNFR2 or sTNFR2 expression was has been found to be significally higher in acute adult T-cell leukemia/lymphoma patients' blood and cellular assays compared to remission and carrier states.
 TNFR2 plays a significant role in tumor cell growth as it has been found that the loss of TNFR2 expression is linked with increased death of associated tumor cells and a significant standstill of further growth.
 There is therapeutic potential in the targeting of TNFR2 for cancer treatments through TNFR2 inhibition.

-Systemic Lupus Erythematous (SLE)
+Systemic lupus erythematous (SLE)

 A small scale study of 289 Japanese patients suggested a minor increased predisposition from an amino acid substitution of the 196 allele at exon 6.
 Genomic testing of 81 SLE patients and 207 healthy patients in a Japanese study showed 37% of SLE patients had a polymorphism on position 196 of exon 6 compared to 18.8% of healthy patients.
 The TNFR2 196R allele polymorphism suggests that even one 196R allele results in increased risk for SLE.